m3t4f1v3/ebbvn/script.md

 Narrator: Your Boss"

 Narrator: You fell to your knees in despair.
 "How...how could this happen?
-Why is she still coming for me....after all this time...just why?"
+Why is she still coming for me...after all this time...just why?"
 Then, your surprise guests suddenly leaving, were they on their way to fight her?
 And those guests who were still on their way...were they fighting her at that very moment?
 You...you slumped to your room in utter confusion and stared longingly at the portrait of Beatrice affixed to the wall.

 Narrator: "Beatrice...Beatrice...what am I to do?
 Everything is going wrong..."